Investing In Real Estate With Your IRA

 So, why are most Americans still trusting their own retirements… IRAs… 401ks… with the stock market?

 Before we dive into the good stuff… remember, we are not financial advisors and by no means should this guide be meant to act as financial, tax, or legal advice.
-It’s for informational purposes only.
-Consult your own professional advisors before you make any financial choices like this.
+It’s just our personal opinion and what we have seen work from countless millionaire investors.

 The Self-Directed IRA for Real Estate

 There’s something called a Self-Directed IRA.
-They’ve been around for a while… and in the past several years, many people have realized that their IRAs aren’t earning them a darn thing (sometimes even losing money).
-So, those people (maybe this is you) have started to look for other ways to earn better returns with that same IRA.
+They’ve been around for a long time… And now many people are noticing that the stock market is not producing the returns they are hoping for (sometimes even losing money).
+So, those people (maybe this is you) have started to look for other ways to earn better returns with that same IRA that can also provide positive cashflow every month to provide them with some financial and time freedom.

 A self-directed IRA is simple.
-It’s a retirement account that has the same tax benefits as a normal IRA… but, you have more flexibility in deciding what you want your IRA to be invested in.
+It’s a retirement account that has the same tax benefits as a regular IRA… but, you have a ton more flexibility and control in deciding what you want your IRA to be invested in.
+If you are anything like us, you want as much control over your hard earned money as possible and do not want to leave it in the hands of a “financial advisor” who gets paid regardless if you are making money or not…

 You can invest in…